-A popular Bitcoin smear is to label it a “Ponzi scheme”.
-And recently, someone on Reddit was asking how to counter this claim.
+A popular smear against Bitcoin is to label it a “Ponzi scheme”.
+Recently, someone on Reddit was asking how to counter this claim.
 We took a little time to offer a response, and thought it worth expanding upon here.

 Bitcoin is like a Ponzi scheme because there are massive rewards for the first adopters.

-Someday, we hope, Bitcoin will be used primarily for that purpose — as a medium of exchange, a better medium of exchange than the national currencies prevalent today.
-But until then, it is to some degree a speculative “investment” (despite having many real-world use-cases today).
+Someday, we should hope, Bitcoin will be used primarily for that purpose too — as a medium of exchange, a better medium of exchange than the national currencies prevalent today.
+But until then, it is to some degree a speculative “investment” (despite having many real-world use-cases already).

-Speculators and early adopters are necessary to get “startups” off the ground.
+Speculators and early adopters are necessary to get startup companies off the ground.
 Bitcoin is like a startup currency.
-Speculators bring much-needed liquidity and market-share, both needed if Bitcoin is ever to compete with “real” currencies.
+Speculators bring much-needed liquidity and market-share, both necessary if Bitcoin is ever to compete with “real” currencies.

 Bitcoin Has Real Value

 Although a bitcoin is useless by itself, the same is true of dollars, pounds, yen, and every widely-used currency.
-Further, the phenomenon holds even for many non-money forms of technology — how useful would your phone be if no-one else had one?
+Interestingly, this phenomenon — the “nework effect” — is true even for many non-monetary goods.

-Compare to the historical and ongoing situation with mobile phones, for example: the early adopters — and especially the early investors in the technology — have benefited the most, but that doesn't take away from the value that latecomers have received.
+Compare this to the historical and ongoing situation with mobile phones, for example: the early adopters — and especially the early investors in the technology — have benefited the most.
+But that doesn't take away from the value that latecomers have received.
 Indeed, even the last person on Earth to receive a mobile phone will reap benefits.